Man, Taipei will always be a place of learning for me.

 Lots of grey clouds with sparse sunlight peaking through.

-Honestly, I was prepared and just a bit unlucky this time around.
+Honestly, I wasn’t prepared enough and just a bit unlucky this time around.